practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 We'll make use of this extensively when we get to loops.
-As with other iterables, we can access tuple elements by the getitem syntax:
+As with other iterables, we can access tuple elements by the get-item syntax:

 **In [49]:**